 It’s never fun to hear that you need to get the timing chain replaced in your vehicle.
 You know instantly that it’s not going to be a cheap repair, but just how much does it cost to get a timing chain replacement?

-In this guide, we cover the factors that affect this repair cost.
-We also examine the timing belt closer and show you some symptoms you might notice when the timing chain goes bad.
-At the end of our article, we discuss whether it’s safe or not to continue driving with a bad timing chain.
+In this guide, I cover the factors that affect this repair cost.
+I also examine the timing belt more closely, and show you some symptoms you might notice when the timing chain goes bad.
+At the end of the article, I discuss whether it’s safe or not to continue driving with a bad timing chain.

 How Much Does A Timing Chain Replacement Cost?